TL;DR

 Deep Dive: Level Term Life Insurance Explained

 Level Term Life Insurance is perhaps the most straightforward type of protection.
-Both the payout amount (sum assured) and your monthly premiums remain fixed—or "level"—for the entire duration of the policy.
+Both the claim payment amount (sum more confident) and your monthly premiums remain fixed—or "level"—for the entire duration of the policy.

-- If you were to pass away in year 2 of the policy, your beneficiaries would receive £250,000.
+- Illustrative estimate: If you were to pass away in year 2 of the policy, your beneficiaries would receive £250,000.

-- If you were to pass away in year 24 of the policy, your beneficiaries would still receive £250,000.
+- Illustrative estimate: If you were to pass away in year 24 of the policy, your beneficiaries would still receive £250,000.

-The amount is predictable and guaranteed, offering a solid foundation for your family's financial future.
+The amount is predictable and subject to terms, offering a solid foundation for your family's financial future.

 Pros of Level Term Insurance